Dbewley15/GAM-305-Green-Team-Project/README.md

 Additional Elements

-The team will select four of the following additional elements:
+The teams four additional elements:

 - Elevators
 - Jump pads
-- Teleporters
 - Pick-ups
 - Enemy Tracking Capability
-- Capillaries
-- enemy reproduction

 Game Concept and Brainstorming

-**Theme/Concept:** TBD
+Theme/Concept: First Person Shooter

 The team will develop a single first-person level based on the requirements of the selected scenario.
 The final concept, setting, visual theme, enemies, and implementation of the selected additional elements will be determined collaboratively by the team.